S1_START — You Have Been Thinking About This

 Why This Decision Matters

 This stage turns private motivation into a testable shape.
 It affects what you build, who you speak to, how much money you risk and whether the idea stays grounded in real life rather than in a neat notebook bought during a burst of optimism.
-The reader is moving from private daydream to a testable business idea.

 What Changes If You Get This Wrong

 The business may spend time and money proving a fantasy version of the idea while the real market remains politely absent.
+The first cost is usually not dramatic.
+It is a few evenings, a logo, some packaging, a domain, a course, a template and a quiet feeling that progress is happening.

 Decision Archetype